Group invariant operators and some applications on norm-attaining theory: Norm-attaining -invariant operators

 for every $g\in G$ and every $(x_1,x_2,x_3,\ldots)\in X$.

-The first counterexample that we consider is based on Lindenstrauss' work \cite{L}, where he shows that if $Y$ is a strictly convex renorming of $c_0$, then we have that the set $\NA(c_0, Y)$ is {\it not} dense in $\mathcal{L}(c_0, Y)$.
-Let us show that, for invariant operators, the validity of such a result depends on the properties of the group itself.
+The first counterexample that we consider is based on Lindenstrauss' work \cite{L}, where he shows that if $Y$ is a strictly convex renorming of $c_0$, then the set $\NA(c_0, Y)$ is {\it not} dense in $\mathcal{L}(c_0, Y)$.
+Let us show that, for invariant operators, the validity of this result depends on the properties of the group itself.
 In fact, the key point here is the structure of the orbits of the action of the subgroup of permutations $G$ on the natural numbers.
-As we have mentioned in the introduction, the action of a group of permutations $G$ on $\mathbb N$ divides the natural numbers in pairwise disjoint sets, which are denoted by $\Orb(G,\mathbb N)$.
+As we have mentioned above, the action of a group of permutations $G$ on $\mathbb N$ divides the natural numbers in pairwise disjoint sets, which we denote by $\Orb(G,\mathbb N)$.
 Our interest is the set of orbits that are finite.
-For Propositions \ref{example1}, \ref{d-star}, and \ref{example3}, we will be using the following set:
+For Propositions \ref{example1}, \ref{d-star}, and \ref{example3}, we will be using the following notation for this set: